Vyral/base-template/_posts/2019-02-22-the-best-2-weeks-to-put-your-home-on-the-market.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Mikki+Ramey/2019/Charleston+Real+Estate+_+The+Mikki+Ramey+Team-+What+Are+the+Best+2+Weeks+to+List_.mp4
 pullquote: >-
-  If you want to get your home sold quickly for top dollar, take a look at the first two weeks in April.
+  If you want to get your home sold quickly and for top dollar, take a look at the first two weeks in April.
 enclosure_type: video/mp4
 enclosure_time: